lycofron/pysql2neo4j/README.md

 (Well, I understand that the aforementioned requirements leave out approximately 95% of Real World databases :) )

-### Dry run

-By default, the script will only simulate the process and will not perform any changes.
-To perform changes, you need to set the flag "dry_run" on settings.ini to 0.

 ### What it does (in brief):

  * sqlalchemy inspects the database and gets schema information